 - Technologies I'd love to learn on the job that I have a pretty good idea of:

-- HTML5 as a platform (really works mostly on Chrome and Firefox)
+- HTML5 as an offline app platform (really works mostly on Chrome and Firefox)

 - Virtualization as a testing tool